rishav-singh-0/notes/mdbook/src/microprocessors/architecture.md

 ### Special purpose registers (16-bit)

+1. **Stack Pointer(SP)**
-#### - Stack Pointer(SP)
+- Points to Stack top.
-Points to Stack top.
-Stack is in Stack Segment, used during instructions like PUSH, POP, CALL, RET etc.
+- Stack is in Stack Segment, used during instructions like PUSH, POP, CALL, RET etc.
-#### - Base Pointer(BP)
+2. **Base Pointer(BP)**
-BP can hold offset address of any location in the stack segment.
-It is used to access random locations of the stack.
+- BP can hold offset address of any location in the stack segment.
-#### - Source Index(SI)
+- It is used to access random locations of the stack.
+3. **Source Index(SI)**
-It holds offset address in Data Segment during string operations.
+- It holds offset address in Data Segment during string operations.
-#### - Destination Index(DI)
+4. **Destination Index(DI)**
-It holds offset address in Extra Segment during string operations.
+- It holds offset address in Extra Segment during string operations.

 ### Instruction Register and Instruction Decoder
 The EU fetches an opcode from the queue into the instruction register.
 The instruction decoder decodes it and sends the information to the control circuit for execution.